dweymouth/fyne-tooltip/README.md

 ## Example app

-Here is a complete example app that shows how to use **fyne-tooltips**:
+Below is a complete example app that shows how to use **fyne-tooltips**.
+The source code of the example app shown in the video is also available at `cmd/example.go`.

 ```go
 package main